Daylily: Description

 Hemerocallis are herbaceous clump-forming perennials growing from rhizomes, some produce spreading stolons.
 They have a fibrous or fibrous-tuberous root system with contractile roots.
 The tuberous roots are used to store nutrients and water.
-The arching leaves are produced from the base of the plant (basal) and lack petioles, they are strap-like, long, linear lanceolate leaves and grouped into opposite fans.
+The arching leaves are produced from the base of the plant (basal) and lack petioles, they are strap-like, long, linear lanceolate leaves and grow in the shape of water spraying up from a fountain, curving downward as it falls.
 The crown is the small portion between the leaves and the roots.
 The large showy flowers are produced on scapes.
 The slightly irregular shaped flowers are arranged in helicoid cymes, or produced solitarily.
 The scapes of some species and cultivars produce small leafy proliferations arising from the nodes or in bracts.
 The proliferations are clones that root when planted.

-Typically Hemerocallis flowers have three similar petals and three sepals, collectively called tepals, and each have a midrib.
-The centermost part of the flower, called the throat, may be a different color than the more distal areas of the tepals.
+Typically Hemerocallis flowers have three similar petals and three sepals, collectively called tepals, and each has a midrib.
+The centermost part of the flower, called the throat, may be a color differing from the more distal areas of the tepals.
 Each flower has six stamens joined to the perianth tube, each with a two-lobed anther.
 The unequal stamen filaments are curved upward with the linear-oblong anthers dorsifixed.
 The superior ovary is green, with three chambers and the stigma is 3-lobed or capitate.
 The fruit is a capsule (often erroneously called a pod since botanical pods are found in Fabaceae).
 The fruits may have no seeds (sterile), or many relatively large, shiny, black, roundish seeds.
 The flowers of most species open in early morning and wither during the following night, possibly replaced by another one on the same scape the next day.
 Some species are night-blooming.
 The haploid number of chromosomes is eleven.